cnnmon/tiffanywang/public/text/october/index.md

 ![figma design](/text/october/stuffed.png)

-**monkey's paw**: unintended things happen when you ask things of it.
+**monkey's paw**: the unintended happens when you ask things of it.

 **emotional fighting game:** game where you can ~~win~~ resolve conflicts with an artificial [friend, parent, partner]. conflict is a 2-player puzzle, and new opponents pose new solutions. emotions are a core mechanic, dampening communication from both sides.